bart-kroon/TM1/doc/contributing.md

 ### Static analysis tools

-- There is a zero warning policy to avoid the simple bugs
+- There is a zero warning policy to avoid the simple bugs.
-- Use Clang Tidy with the provided `.clang-tidy` file
+- Use Clang Tidy with the provided `.clang-tidy` file.
-- Preferably use `-Werror -Wall -Wextra -Wpedantic` on GCC and Clang
+- Preferably enable suitable compiler warnings and warnings-on-errors.
-- Without access to these tools, you may ask for a build log from the software coordinators
+- For *example* compiler options, please study `.gitlab/ci/builds.yml`.
+- Continuous integration automatically provides build logs for multiple compiler toolchains.

-### Formatting
+### Formatting and automatic code checks

-- Preferably use Clang Format with the provided `.clang-format` file
+- Use Clang Format with the provided `.clang-format` file.
-- When not using Clang Format, at least try to follow the style to keeps diffs small
-- The software coordinators may format contributions in code review
+- In many IDE's there is in-built support for Clang Format.
+- There is a formatting check in CI, and code that is not formatted will not pass.
+- The project has a custom JSON formatter that is suitable for the kind tool and sequence configuration files that we have.
+- In addition, there are a couple of project-specific checks for instance to avoid empty lines after `{` and to replace platform-specific types such as `int` with `<cstdint>` types such as `int32_t`.
+- If any of these steps fail, then the CI log will show a difference view before and after applying the check.
+- All checks and the JSON formatter can be run locally.
+The scripts are in `scripts/check`, for instance use `python3 scripts/check/format_json.py` to format all JSON files.

 #### Integer casting

 - Avoid casting integers when possible.
 This is not always possible, for instance `vps_atlas_count_minus1()` returns a `std::uint8_t` to match with the specification but `std::vector<>::size()` returns a `std::size_t`.
-- Use curly braces (unified constructor syntax) for implicit casts, e.g. `int{vps_atlas_count_minus1()}`
+- Use curly braces (unified constructor syntax) for implicit casts, e.g. `int{vps_atlas_count_minus1()}`.
-- Use `static_cast<>` for explicit casts, e.g. `static_cast<int>(vector.size())`
+- Use `static_cast<>` for explicit casts, e.g. `static_cast<int>(vector.size())`.
 - Do not use C++ explicit casts `int()` for readability, use `static_cast<>` instead.
-- Using C-style cast was deprecated before most of us are born
+- Using C-style cast was deprecated before most of us were born.

 ### Naming of identifiers

-- CMake modules, C++ namespaces and C++ classes are in `UpperCamelCase` notation
+- CMake modules, C++ namespaces and C++ classes are in `UpperCamelCase` notation.
 - C++ variables are in `lowerCamelCase` notation, with the following exception:
-  - Syntax elements are named exactly like in the specification, e.g. `vps_frame_width`
+  - Syntax elements are named exactly like in the specification, e.g. `vps_frame_width`.
-  - No such exception is made for parser/formatter of a syntax structure (see [below](#syntax-structures)), e.g. `v3c_parameter_set()` --> `V3cParameterSet`
+  - No such exception is made for parser/formatter of a syntax structure (see [below](#syntax-structures)), e.g. `v3c_parameter_set()` --> `V3cParameterSet`.
-- Avoid unnecessary abbreviations
+- Avoid unnecessary abbreviations:
-  - Abbreviations that are defined in ISO/IEC 23090-12 Clause 3 _Terms and Definitions_ are allowed
+  - Abbreviations that are defined in ISO/IEC 23090-12 Clause 3 _Terms and Definitions_ are allowed.
-  - Some commonly-used TMIV-specific classes are also abbreviated, e.g. `ViewParamsList` --> `vpl`
+  - Some commonly-used TMIV-specific classes are also abbreviated, e.g. `ViewParamsList` --> `vpl`.
-  - Avoid non-standard abbreviations
+  - Avoid non-standard abbreviations.

-### Implementing proposals
+## Implementing proposals

-- When writing software for a proposal, assume that your proposal will be adopted in the specification.
-(If not already known.)
+- When writing software for a proposal, assume that your proposal will be adopted into the specification.
+(Assume success.
+Accept failure.)
 - When you already know your syntax is adopted, preferably work on the specification first and implement it *exactly* like edited, thus including any editorial changes by the editors.
-- This is a test model: write for readability and algorithmic complexity, but do not optimize
+- This is a test model: write for readability and algorithmic complexity, but do not optimize.

-### Syntax structures
+### Conditional compilation of proposals with new syntax

+For proposals with new syntax that are accepted for integration into the test model, but not yet for adoption into the draft standard:

+- For a proposal with input document number MPEG/M12345,
+- Have an option in the CMake project `ENABLE_M12345` to toggle the build of the proposal.
+- By default the option is turned `OFF`, and in CI builds the option is turned `ON` to enable code coverage.
+- In `TMIV/Common/include/TMIV/Common/Config.h`, add a line `static constexpr bool m12345_enabled = ENABLE_M12345`.
+- Prefix all identifiers including configuration parameters with `m12345_` whereby 12345 is the input document number of the proposal.
+- Surround all code blocks specific to the proposal with `if (m12345_enabled)`.
+- When the syntax is adopted, the group has to decide if the `ENABLE_M12345` is kept or not.
+- When the syntax is rejected, the SW coordinators will remove the proposal from the test model.

+### Implementing a new syntax structure

 Syntax structures are in this context defined by the MIV and V-PCC/V3C specification and don't refer to C++ syntax.
 When you parse a syntax structure, you obtain the syntax element values and any variables that are defined as part of the semantics.
 When you format a syntax structure, you take the syntax element values and variables from the semantics and into a syntax structure.

-### Implementing a new syntax structure

 - Add a parser/formatter to the MivBitstreamLib, named exactly like the syntax structure but in `uppperCamelCase` notation, e.g. `v3c_parameter_set()` --> `V3cParameterSet`
 - Add a comment box on top of the class definition that lists all the limitations.